databrary/design/overview.md

 ### Uploading

 Users will be able upload objects and specify their associations through web forms or via special applications via an API.
 Some objects may be quite large, and an rsync-like interface (which may be rsync itself) should be provided.

+Owners and automated processes may replace objects with new versions, to fix errors, update with new data, or change formats.
+Previous versions of superseded objects will be kept for at least some period of time.

 ### Sharing